Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Conclusion

-For a further study, we intent to extend the proposed model with accounting for the charge-velocity correlation which is significant in dilute granular flows~\citep{montilla2020modelling}.
-In this study, we only focus on the rapid granular flows without interstitial fluid effect but the interstitial fluid has a huge impact on granular material hydrodynamics in particle technology applications such as fluidised bed and pneumatic conveying.
+We will also extend the proposed model with accounting for the charge-velocity correlation which is significant in dilute granular flows~\citep{montilla2020modelling}.
+In this study, we only focus on the granular flows without interstitial fluid effect but the interstitial fluid has a huge impact on granular material hydrodynamics in particle technology applications such as fluidised bed and pneumatic conveying.
 Introducing the fluid phase will be also a topic of a future study.
 Additionally, the charge variance is assumed to be a constant thorough this study but as discussed by \citet{singh2019electrification}, the charge variance plays a role in agglomeration of particles in homogeneous granular gases.
 It is necessary to develop the transport equation for charge variance and study its effects on the charge transport properties.